crt25/collimator/docs/overview/developer-setup-guide.md

 This guide provides instructions for setting up the ClassMosaic project for local development.
 The project is a monorepo and uses Git submodules as well.

-The repository is structured into several key directories, including `backend`, `frontend`, `apps` for the applications, `e2e` for end-to-end tests, and `terraform` for infrastructure as code.
+The repository is structured into several key directories, including `backend`, `frontend`, `apps` for the applications, and `e2e` for end-to-end tests.
+Infrastructure as code is maintained in the separate [collimator-infrastructure](https://github.com/crt25/collimator-infrastructure) repository and is available here through the optional `terraform` submodule.

 ### Prerequisites